NETL-RIC/olca-tools/README.md

 See the 'Examples' section in the modules documentation.

+### EPA CAMPD Analysis
+campd_analyzer.py

+The ElectricityLCI Python package (https://github.com/NETL-RIC/ElectricityLCI) includes a method called `archive_epa_cams` (found in utils.py; check 'development' branch, if not found in 'master'), which creates CSV files of state-level daily and hourly facility-level emissions data for a given year.
+For each state and each year, the API is queried monthly, and all months are accumulated into a single annual CSV file for a given state.
+The CSV file may contain missing months (e.g., due to a dropped API call).

+The `run` method in campd_analyzer.py reads the CSV files to find data gaps (i.e., missing months within the time series), and counts the total lines read across all CSV files.

+Work is in progress on developing a method to gap fill the time series, based on subsequent runs of the API and merging data together.

 ### Energy Outlook
+energy_outlook.py

 The Python package, scenario-modeler, has a utility for generating electricity forecast mixes based on the EIA's Annual Energy Outlook.
 The outputs are CSV files with primary fuel mixes for each balancing authority area.